 In fact, science explains this phenomenon: it is a so called fight-flight-freeze response.
 This is the F3-system that protects us from danger.
 However, this system can also be initiated when there is no real danger.
 How?
 Through anxiety.
 Your anxiety might tell you that there will be a danger occurring and hence, your F3-system is responding.
 Examples on how your anxiety triggers your F3-system:

-- When you yell at your partner because he tries to push you to go with him to a social gathering that you feel anxious about (Fight).
+- Yelling at your partner because he tries to push you to go with him to a social gathering that you feel anxious about (Fight).

-- When you leave a party early because you get a strange vibe from the people there and start feeling anxious (Flight).
+- Leaving a party early because you get a strange vibe from the people there and start feeling anxious (Flight).

 - When your boss observes what you are doing, you are anxious about what he thinks of your work and you suddenly have a blackout (Freeze).